These fat-burning foods are not only delicious, but they're scientifically proven to help aid weight loss too.

-Meanwhile, Scientists at Kanazawa University (opens in new tab) in Japan delved into the science of broccoli further.
-And credited the chemical Sulforaphane, found in this mighty green veg, as the key to fighting flab.
+Meanwhile, Scientists at Kanazawa University in Japan delved into the science of broccoli further and credited the chemical Sulforaphane, found in this mighty green veg, as the key to fighting flab.

 They discovered this chemical not only encourages brown fat cells to speed up your metabolism but also helps to beat the bloat after a particularly salty meal.